 Power Class Ranges

-For mild steel, 45–65 A supports 1/4–1/2 in with efficient travel speeds and acceptable kerf.
-Move to 105–130 A for up to 1 in; expect slower speeds and tighter pierce limits.
+For mild steel, 45 to 65 A handles 1/4 to 1/2 inch with efficient travel speeds and clean kerfs.
+Move up to 105 to 130 A for up to 1 inch, but expect slower speeds and tighter pierce limits.

-Stainless cuts remain viable with air, but performance tightens as amperage rises—optimize consumables to maintain edge integrity.
+Stainless cuts stay viable with air, but edge quality drops as amperage rises.
+Use the right consumables (tips or cartridges) to maintain edge integrity.
+Aluminum usually needs higher amperage to offset its high thermal conductivity.

 Gas Choice Impacts